euonymblog/EUALF-webapp/_session/workshop-eu-australia-relations-and-future-cooperation-part-two.md

 permalink: /elfworkshop2.html
 ---

-Continuing work on ideas and recommendations in the same groups
+Continuing work on ideas and recommendations in the same groups and reporting to the plenary.